ARM-software/AVH/DoxyGen/infrastructure/src/avh_desktop.md

 You can use Arm Virtual Hardware FVP models with embedded projects locally on your machine.

-**Use in command line interface:**
+**Use in command line interface (CLI):**
  - Section \ref avh_fvp_artifactory explains how to download the AVH FVPs to your local machine.
-While section [Simulation - Using AVH FVPs](../../simulation/html/using.html) gives an overview on how to use AVH FVPs in a command-line interface (CLI).
+For an overview about program execution using CLI see section [Simulation - Using AVH FVPs](../../simulation/html/using.html).

 **Use in IDEs:**
  - \subpage run_mdk_vscode explains how to use AVH FVPs in Keil MDK for VS Code running on a Linux/Windows/MacOs machine.